Back to Dealfront DigestSales

 The business world often uses GTM and general marketing strategies interchangeably, but they’re quite different.

-A GTM strategy is a blueprint for a new product or core feature launch or the introduction of an existing product into a new market.
+A GTM strategy is a blueprint for launching a new product or core feature or introducing an existing product into a new market.
 This blueprint outlines the steps to take throughout the launch, from product marketing to sales enablement.
 It is a short-term strategy that provides a roadmap for sales, product, and marketing teams.

 A general marketing plan outlines how to promote the product in the target market, from messaging to the marketing channels to use.
 It is often a subset of the GTM strategy but also informs the long-term product promotion strategy beyond the product launch.